garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 .. note::

- When conversion is done in controller, source code of controller can get too long., and visibility of Controller's main responsibility (like screen transition) becomes poor.
+  When conversion is done in controller, source code of controller can get too long and visibility of Controller's main responsibility (like screen transition) becomes poor.
   In that case, it is recommended to create helper class and delegate conversion logic to helper classes.

 In Spring MVC, form object are the POJO class that store request parameters.
 It is called as form backing bean.